BBQ (NASDAQ:BBQ) Issues FY 2022 Earnings Guidance

 BBQ (NASDAQ:BBQ – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $1.150-$1.450 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.930.
+The company provided EPS guidance of $1.150-$1.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.930.
 The company issued revenue guidance of -.

-A number of research firms have weighed in on BBQ.
-TheStreet upgraded shares of BBQ from a c+ rating to a b- rating in a research report on Wednesday, March 9th.
-Zacks Investment Research upgraded BBQ from a hold rating to a strong-buy rating and set a $16.00 target price for the company in a research report on Thursday, March 17th.
+A number of brokerages recently issued reports on BBQ.
+Zacks Investment Research upgraded BBQ from a hold rating to a strong-buy rating and set a $16.00 price objective for the company in a research note on Thursday, March 17th.
+TheStreet upgraded BBQ from a c+ rating to a b- rating in a research report on Wednesday, March 9th.

-In other BBQ news, Director Bryan Lowell Wolff sold 1,941 shares of the firm’s stock in a transaction that occurred on Friday, March 18th.
-The stock was sold at an average price of $15.21, for a total value of $29,522.61.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, COO Albert W. Hank sold 2,700 shares of BBQ stock in a transaction on Monday, March 21st.
-The shares were sold at an average price of $15.54, for a total transaction of $41,958.00.
+In other BBQ news, COO Albert W. Hank sold 2,700 shares of BBQ stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $15.54, for a total value of $41,958.00.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, CEO Jeffery Crivello sold 3,853 shares of the business’s stock in a transaction on Friday, March 18th.
+The shares were sold at an average price of $15.55, for a total value of $59,914.15.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 12,579 shares of company stock worth $194,122 in the last ninety days.
-Corporate insiders own 43.80% of the company’s stock.
+Over the last quarter, insiders have sold 12,579 shares of company stock valued at $194,122.
+43.80% of the stock is owned by company insiders.

 An institutional investor recently raised its position in BBQ stock.
-Northern Trust Corp lifted its holdings in BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 5.0% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 26,828 shares of the company’s stock after buying an additional 1,269 shares during the period.
-Northern Trust Corp owned approximately 0.26% of BBQ worth $425,000 as of its most recent filing with the Securities and Exchange Commission.
+Goldman Sachs Group Inc. boosted its stake in shares of BBQ Holdings, Inc. (NASDAQ:BBQ – Get Rating) by 215.4% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 60,005 shares of the company’s stock after acquiring an additional 40,981 shares during the quarter.
+Goldman Sachs Group Inc. owned about 0.57% of BBQ worth $950,000 as of its most recent filing with the Securities and Exchange Commission.
 53.86% of the stock is currently owned by hedge funds and other institutional investors.

 BBQ Holdings, Inc engages in the ownership and operation of franchise restaurants.
 It offers authentic hickory-smoked and off the-grill barbecue favorites, chopped pork, country-roasted chicken, and signature sandwiches and salads.
 The company was founded on March 29, 2019 and is headquartered in Minnetonka, MN.